+Course code 123

+URL http://eclass.uowm.gr/courses/MECH177/

-INDUSTRIAL MANAGEMENT Course code 123 URL http://eclass.uowm.gr/courses/MECH177/ Recommended Prerequisites Statistics Operations Research Course content Introduction to production operations.
+Recommended Prerequisites • Statistics

+Operations Research Course content Introduction to production operations.
 Forecasting: time series and causal models; constant, linear-trend and seasonal models.
 Design of Production Systems: product design; process selection and capacity planning; facilities layout.
 Planning and Control of Production Systems: long, medium and short range production planning; inventory management; quality control; equipment maintenance and replacement.
-Expected learning outcomes and competences to be acquired: The aim of the course is to examine problems related to the design and operation of production units.
-Appropriate methods for decision making are presented and analyzed both for the design (position selection, organization of production methods, means and administrative structure) and for the operation of production companies (production planning and control, work schedule and procurement strategies).
-After successful completion of the course, students will be able to: • tackle problems related to the design and operation of a production plant • use forecasting techniques • apply specific methods for selecting location • calculate the required capacity and equipment of a production unit • select the appropriate working method apply production planning tools • optimize the job schedule • optimize the allocation of resources for a set of tasks • apply techniques for balancing and smoothing production lines
+Expected learning The aim of the course is to examine problems related to the outcomes and design and operation of production units.
+Appropriate competences to be acquired: methods for decision making are presented and analyzed both for the design (position selection, organization of acquirear production methods, means and administrative structure) and for the operation of production companies (production planning and control, work schedule and procurement strategies).
+After successful completion of the course, students will be able to: • tackle problems related to the design and operation of a production plant use forecasting techniques apply specific methods for selecting location • calculate the required capacity and equipment of a production unit select the appropriate working method apply production planning tools optimize the job schedule • optimize the allocation of resources for a set of tasks • apply techniques for balancing and smoothing production lines organize the procurement decisions